50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Mental Health & Well-Being Impact

-29. The high usage of social media has been associated with the rise in cases of anxiety and depression.
+29. The high usage of social media is associated with increased risk of anxiety and depression.
 29

-30. The teens who spend over 5 hours in a day on social media have associated with higher emotional distress and mental health vulnerabilit.30
+30. The teens who spend more than 5 hours in a day on social media may be directly linked to higher emotional distress and mental health vulnerability.30

-31. Social media addiction is related to disruption of sleep and low quality of sleep.
+31. Social media addiction is related to disruption of sleep or low quality sleep.
 31

-32. Problematic use can be more associated with depression or anxiety in users during their teen and twenties. :32
+32. Problematic use are generally associated with depression or anxiety in maximum teen users and also people in their twenties. :32

-33. Eye strain is one of the frequent physical symptoms associated with overuse of social media (38.4%).
+33. Eye strain is one of the frequent physical symptoms associated with overuse of social media which is about 38.4%.
 33

 Discover more about the Nurturing Mental Well-being in Adolescents this time.